Spanish Vegetable Pisto with Eggs One-Pot Recipe!

 Pisto verduras con huevos

-The beauty of vegetable pisto with eggs is it’s made using one large pot and can be made easily in around an hour.
+The beauty of vegetable pisto with eggs is it’s made using one large pot and can be easily ready in around an hour.
 This recipe serves 4-6 people.

 Vegetable Recipe | Vegetarian Recipe | Low Carbohydrates | Easy Side | Stew | Whole 30 | Easy Dinner Recipe | Spanish Cuisine | Mediterranean Cuisine | One-Pot Recipe |High in Fiber | High in Protein